Graduation – the completion of all degree requirements.

 Commencement – the ceremony that celebrates the completion of a degree.

-Commencement ceremonies are conducted at the end of the spring semester.
-This includes students completing all program and graduation requirements from Fall 2019, Spring 2020, and Summer 2020.
+Commencement ceremonies are conducted at the end of the spring semester and include graduates from the previous Fall semester and potential graduates from the current Spring and upcoming Summer semesters.

-2020 Commencement Ceremony for Diploma & Certificate recipients
+2022 Commencement Ceremony for Degree, Diploma & Certificate recipients

 South Piedmont Community College does not require students to submit an application for graduation.
 Graduation eligibility is determined by the Registrar’s Office.

 Students who meet graduation eligibility requirements will be notified of their pending graduation through their South Piedmont Community College email account.
 Any student who believes they are eligible for graduation, but has not received notification after midterm, should contact their advisor or the Advising Center.

 Students completing their program of study in the summer semester must be enrolled in their final courses by April 8 to ensure their eligibility to participate in the spring graduation ceremony.